-What are the benefits of using an estate agent?
+What are the benefits of using a real estate agent?

-- They will liaise with the seller to get you a fair price and look out for your best interests throughout.
+- Your agent will liaise with the seller, be it a developer or a private seller, to get you a fair price and look out for your best interests throughout.

-- In depth knowledge of the geographical area and property market, as well as having experience of real estate transactions in the local area.
+- The agent has in-depth knowledge of the geographical area and property market, as well as having experience of real estate transactions in the local area.

-- They can sift through properties to find ones that best match your requirements and know the developments to avoid.
+- The agent can sift through properties to find ones that best match your requirements, and will know the developments to avoid.

-- It is in the interest of their reputation to have satisfied clients, so a good estate agent will work hard to do so.
+- It is in the interest of the agent’s reputation to have satisfied clients, so a good estate agent will put in the work.

 4. Buying In a Mismanaged Project